xunne899/tgc18-project3-frontend/README.md

 - To create a e-commerce to allow customer's to purchase different spices and sauces from webpage
 - For frontend of website , Consumers are able to register and log in, adding items to cart and eventually check out to payment page.
-For backend admin site, business is able to manage the order and notify customers when the order is ready to dispatch.
+For backend admin site, Owner or company staff is able to manage the order and update status of products,notify customers when the order is ready to dispatch.

-- Allowing Owner's to add, edit,update, upload image and delete the spices and sauces in the admin backend
+- Allowing Owner's to add, edit,update, upload image,manage order update status and delete the spices and sauces in the admin backend

 #### 2.2.a.
 User Goals